annashipman/annashipman.github.io/_posts/2017-10-01-removing-mediawiki-site-changes.md

 layout: blog_post
 ---

 I run the website for [SPA conference](http://www.spaconference.org).
 This conference has been running for more than 20 years, and I've been the web admin since 2014.
 This is about one step in updating a 20-year-old legacy PHP site into something more modern: removing the integrated wiki.
+The story is in two parts, and this part is about why I removed the integrated wiki and the changes I made to the function of the site to accommodate that.

-The story is in two parts.
-This part is about why I removed the integrated wiki and the changes I made to the function of the site to accommodate that, and the second part is about [how I made sure the wiki pages were still available](/jfdi/removing-mediawiki-cool-uris.html).
+The second part is about [how I made sure the wiki pages were still available](/jfdi/removing-mediawiki-cool-uris.html).

 ## The site included a 'discussion wiki'